You’re Engaged, Now What?

 Anybody else love organization and color-coding?
 Then this is your time to shine!
 Start creating your checklist (beyond the items on this list) that you and hubby need to figure out!
 Fire up your wedding website and get your registry started for your friends and family who are eager beavers; there are many online wedding resources to choose from that will help to keep your planning very organized.
 Or you can rock it old school, and pull out your bristol boards, scrapbooks, and agendas.
 Whichever you’ll have a better handle of!

 The moment we’ve all been waiting for!
-From wedding dresses to decor and invitations to venues, all your Pinterest pins and Instagram saved folders will finally be put to good use!
-Don’t get carried away, though; remember this is both your wedding as much as it is your partner’s!
+From wedding dresses to decor and invitations to venues and flowers, all your Pinterest pins and Instagram saved folders will finally be put to good use!
+Remember this is both your wedding as much as it is your partner’s!
 Make sure you’re on the same page or that at least bits of both of you in the wedding celebration.

 Parts of planning a wedding can be fun, whereas other details are a little more logistical.
 But now that discussions are happening, and inspo mood boards are in place, it’ll be easy to start making some calls and finalizing some decisions.
 Such as the big date!
 This is a time where you and your partner should settle down on a date.
-Once you have the date, start looking at venues and searching up potential vendors that will be your perfect fit.
+Once you have the date, start looking at venues and searching up potential vendors.

 As the days and possibly weeks continue to pass, you’ll want to solidify a bit of a timeline, so you know you’re on track!
 For instance, your wedding dress is something that needs to be on your timeline!
 If the wedding date is one year out, make sure you have ‘Start shopping’ at the 8-month mark and ‘order wedding dress’ by the 6-month mark.
 Eight months is the recommended time to leave for research, making appointments, shipping, and alterations!
 Other things to consider in this timeline are engagement photos, bridesmaids’ dresses, ordering rentals, booking venue, and booking your honeymoon (just to name a few).